Instead of choosing between a fixed or variable rate home loan, you could take out a split home loan.

 - Variable loan: $1,852 monthly repayments: total P&I repayment over five years = $111,120

 In the case of rising interest rates, you could save even more money by fixing a greater portion of your loan.
-But remember that lenders often know what the market might do in the foreseeable future and price their fixed rates accordingly.
+But remember that lenders have teams of economists and loan specialists to basically ensure they come out on top.

 If lenders are repeatedly dropping fixed interest rates, it’s unlikely that rates will rise, so it can be a dangerous game to fix too much of your loan.
 Sometimes keeping most of your loan to a variable rate can be the safer option.